CodeGym /Java Blog /Learning Java /The Most Challenging Topics in Learning Java

 Method Parameters in Java

 Simply put, parameters are variables defined within the method.
 Information can be passed to methods as parameters, which may include primitive types such as int, float, boolean, and so on (as well as non-primitive or object types such as an array, String, etc.).
-To find out more about this topic, you may refer to the following lecture:
+To find out more about this topic, you may:

 ArrayList

 Another complex topic for fresh learners is ArrayList.
 Being a part of the collection framework, ArrayList is used in Java to store a dynamically sized collection of elements.
 It's an element of Java's collection framework that implements Java's List interface.
-To get familiarity with this topic, you may refer to our lecture:
+To get familiarity with this topic:

 Arrays Class